 The roles of the Chairman and Chief Executive are separate and no one individual combines the two positions.
 The Chairman's main responsibility is to lead and manage the Board to ensure that it operates effectively and fully discharges its legal and regulatory responsibilities.
-The Chairman is responsible for ensuring that Directors receive accurate, timely and clear information to enable the Board take informed decisions and provide advice to promote the success of the Bank.
-The Chairman also facilitates the contribution of Directors and promotes effective relationships and open communications between Executive and Non-Executive Directors, both inside and outside the Boardroom.
+The Chairman is responsible for ensuring that Directors receive accurate, timely and clear information

-\\Retired from the Board effective 1st July,2022
+^{}Retired from the Board effective 1 July 2022

-\\\Retired from the with effective from 28th December 2022
+^{}Retired from the Board effective 28 December 2022

-\\\\Retired from the with effective from 24 February 2023.
+^{}Retired from the Board effective 24 February 2023